Loti Celina

-Loti Celina (born 5 June 2000) is a professional footballer who plays as a right-back for Albanian club Partizani Tirana.
+Loti Celina (born 5 June 2000) is a professional footballer who plays as a right-back for Swedish club Sollentuna.
 Born in Norway, he has represented Kosovo at youth level.

 Club career

 Early career

 Celina was born and raised in Fjell, Drammen in a family of footballers where his two older brothers, Behadil and Bersant were professional footballers, the latter is one of the most important players in Kosovo national team.
 He at the age of 11 started playing football in Strømsgodset with whom he played in all youth teams, including senior level with which debut on 26 April 2017 in the 2017 Norwegian Cup first round against Åssiden after coming on as a substitute at 56th minute in place of Mounir Hamoud.

 During the second half of the 2019–20 season, Celina was on long trial at Swansea City U23, where on 3 February 2020, he played in a league match which ended in a 0–4 home defeat against Newcastle United U23 after being named in the starting line-up, but unfortunately this test failed even though it was warned that they would sign contract.